AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/translation.md

 >
 > It is recommended that you use the latest translation workflow, available in AEM Guides 2024.06.0 and onwards, for an enhanced performance.
 However, if you've enabled any customization in the translation process and it is impacted by the new workflow, consider reverting to the legacy translation workflow as a workaround.

 By default, the legacy translation workflow option is disabled.
-You can configure this option by performing the following steps based on the server you are using.
+The following tabs provide instructions to configure this option based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]